 This is more like a simple loan.
 You decide on the model and put down a deposit the same way as with PCP.
 We calculate for you how much you want your fixed monthly payment to be, and the term.
 That means you know up front how much your Honda will cost each month until it’s paid off and you own the bike.

-VPL Terms and Conditions: New CRF450RX, Subject to model and colour availability.
-Representative Example based on 0.0% VPL; Offers applicable at participating dealers and are at the promoter's absolute discretion.
+VPL Terms and Conditions: Subject to model and colour availability.
+Representative Example based on 3 years 6.9% VPL.
+Offers applicable at participating dealers and are at the promoter's absolute discretion.
 Indemnities may be required in certain circumstances.
 Finance is only available to persons aged 18 or over, subject to status.
 All figures are correct at time of publication but may be subject to change.
-Credit provided by Honda Finance Europe Plc Cain Road, Bracknell, RG12 1HL.
+Credit provided by Honda Finance Europe Plc.
+Cain Road, Bracknell RG12 1HL.
 Honda Finance Europe Plc is authorised and regulated by the Financial Conduct Authority, Financial Services Register number 312541.
-Excludes first registration and road fund license.

 Honda has an all-new, genuine competition-ready enduro machine in its off-road line up – the CRF450RX.
 And it takes as its rock-solid base the engine and chassis package of the 18YM CRF450R – Honda’s first totally new 450cc moto-crosser in eight years.